CriMenghini/Wikipedia/Mention/README.md

 ## Script descriptions

+1. __`wiki_parser.py`__: This script provides the code to parse the [downloaded data](#data).
+A detailed documentation is furnished for each function.
+2. __`helpers_parser.py`__: It gathers some support functions for the parsing of the `xml` files.
+3. __`pageviews.py`__: Defines fuctions used to carry out analysis related to the pageviews of the articles of interest.

-## IPython Notebook example
+## `IPython Notebook` example - Matteo Renzi mentions

-The goal of this little work is to:
+The goal of the `Notebook` is to provide an example that shows how to use the implemented code and to carry out a small analysis having as object of interest 'Matteo Renzi'.
+We proceed with the following steps:

-* Find all articles in Italian and Portuguese that mention Matteo Renzi
+1. Find all articles in Italian and Portuguese that mention Matteo Renzi.

+2. Rank them by how frequently they were viewed in November.

 ![](matteo_renzi.png?raw=true)

-The code to accomplish this task is stored in the `.py` files mentioned below:

-1. `wiki_parser.py`: contains the class used to parse wikimedia `xml`
-2. `helpers_parser.py`: gathers functions applied during the parse.

-* Rank them by how frequently they were viewed in November.

 Then to play a bit with data: